Texoma AVA: Climate

 February generally are 5.3 to 6.7 F cooler than those in areas to the south and southeast, such as the Dallas-Fort Worth area, which averages 33.6 F, and Greenville, Texas, which averages 34.9 F. Texoma's winter temperatures in the mid- and upper-20s are cold enough to kill the insect that causes Pierce's disease, while causing no damage to vineyards.
 The petitioners state that vineyards in the Dallas-Fort Worth area have, in contrast, suffered extensive damage from Pierce's disease.
 Areas north and west of Texoma, such as Oklahoma and northwestern Texas, have winter temperatures that are 5.34 to 6 F colder than Texoma's.
 These temperatures increase the risk of damage to vines.
 Freeze and thaw cycles in these areas can split vine trunks, while the milder winter temperatures of Texoma prevent such damage.
 The petitioners assert that Texoma's precipitation is also favorable for grape growing.
 While its vineyards rely to some extent on irrigation, Texoma receives an annual rainfall of 30 to 40 in, which is close to sufficient.
 As one heads west from Texoma, the climate is increasingly drier.
 Wichita Falls, Texas, for example, receives only 28 in of rain a year, an amount that cannot sustain vineyards.
 Few sources of water for irrigation, such as Lake Texoma, exist west of Texoma.
 Areas east of Texoma receive much heavier rainfall, as much as 51 in annually in Texarkana.
 Such heavy rainfall often results in standing water, which can cause root rot and kill vines.
+The USDA plant hardiness zones are 7b, 8a and 8b.